WilsonLeite/wilsonleite.github.io/certification/az-900/0350-subscriptions.md

 Subscriptions are a unit of management, billing, and scale.
 Each subscription exists inside a Tenant in the Entra AD (Formerly Azure Active Directory).

+<< What do you mean by management, billing, and scale ? >>

 If that Tenant is configured to use Management Groups, the subscription is associated to a Management Group.

 << Add link to accounts <=> tenants >>

 Each resource is associated to a subscription, so its cost is billed into it.
-Each subscription generates every month a bill to be paid.
+Each subscription has a monthly bill generated for it.

-An account requires at least one subscription, but it can have more than one.
+An account requires at least one subscription to have resources created, but it can have more than one.
 Using multiple subscriptions may provide these kind of boundaries:
 * Billing boundary, where resource costs are grouped per subscription
 * Access control boundary, where different users have access to differnt subscriptions and different subscriptinos have differnt policies regarding what resources can be created.